Po Lin Monastery

 Po Lin Monastery is a Chan Buddhist monastery, located on Ngong Ping Plateau, on Lantau Island, Hong Kong.

-The monastery was founded in 1906 by three monks visiting from Jiangsu Province on the Chinese mainland and was initially known simply as "The Big Hut" (大茅蓬 (daai6 maau4 pung4)).
+The monastery was founded in 1906 by three monks visiting from Jiangsu Province and was initially known simply as "The Big Hut" (大茅蓬 (daai6 maau4 pung4)).
 It was renamed to its present name in 1924.
 The main temple houses three bronze statues of the Buddha – representing his past, present and future lives – as well as many Buddhist scriptures.